scottsun2020/assembly_instruction/README.md

-# PCB Test Rig (Aluminum Extrusion Frame) — Assembly Guide
+# PCB Test Stand — Assembly Guide

 > **Purpose**: This document explains how to assemble the PCB test stand shown below.
 It’s written to be pasted into your repo as `README.md` (or `docs/assembly.md`).